nickolas-afr/CarPricePredictorWebApp/README.md

-# Car Price Predictor Web App\nThis is a complete ASP.NET Core Blazor Car Price Predictor application using ML.NET.\n\n## Setup Instructions\n1.
-Clone the repository.\n2.
-Open the solution in Visual Studio.\n3.
-Restore NuGet packages.\n4.
-Run the database migrations (if necessary).\n5.
-Start the web application.\n6.
-To train the model, run the CarPricePredictor.ML project.\n7.
-Access the application in your browser.
+# Car Price Predictor Web App\nThis is a complete ASP.NET Core Blazor Car Price Predictor application using ML.NET.

+## Setup Instructions
+1. Clone the repository.
+2. Open the solution in Visual Studio.
+3. Restore NuGet packages.
+4. Run the database migrations (if necessary).
+5. Start the web application.
+6. To train the model, run the CarPricePredictor.ML project.
+7. Access the application in your browser.